Raita

 Health Benefits

-- Cooling properties help regulate body temperature in hot climates
+- Cooling properties provide relief in hot climates and balance digestive heat

 Buying Guide